Posted in Donate Car News

 Give Back To Missouri

 After experiencing some of the most popular places Missouri has to offer, consider giving back to Missouri.
-A fantastic way is to benefit Make-A-Wish, helping to make dreams come true for local children with life-threatening medical conditions.
+A fantastic way is to benefit Make-A-Wish, helping to make dreams come true for local children with critical illnesses.
 One of the easiest and most hassle-free ways to do so is to donate an unwanted vehicle to Wheels For Wishes.

 Wheels For Wishes, a nonprofit 501(c)(3) car donation organization benefiting Make-A-Wish, makes the process easy by offering you free towing and a 100 percent tax-deductible receipt.
 You can give back to Missouri today by calling 1-877-431-9474 or by filling out an online donation form.